dime-worldbank/dimeanalytics/scto/wbg-scto-guide.md

 The appropriate prefix will appear in user roles.
 2.	**Any datasets and survey forms added to the server should be encrypted.**
-If this is not done, your confidential data will be visible to the Enterprise Administrators, which may violate your ethical approval agreements
+If this is not done, your confidential data will be visible to the Enterprise Administrators, which may violate your ethical approval agreements.
+See DIME Analytic's [SurveyCTO Encryption guidelines](https://osf.io/gh4y8/).

 ## Pausing your Group
 At the end date for the group, you can decide to end the group or pause the group.